A collaboration platform for healthcare professionals

 History of funding

-A key point of discussion was the role the VC in almost becoming a co-founder like member of the team.
+A key point of discussion was the role of the VC is almost becoming a co-founder like a member of the team.
 He describes the relationship as very intimate and dialogue-rich.
-It seems “smart money” is gaining more and more importance in the London tech scene.
+It seems “smart money” is gaining more and more important in the London tech scene.

 What is best & worst about being a London startup?

-On the other hand; late night or very early morning conversations with global partners can be a difficulty.
+On the other hand, late night or very early morning conversations with global partners can be difficult.

-One area of challenge that is particular to London is around funding, since the type of VC conversations have their differences.
-When moving into some of the big challenges of humanity (food, healthcare etc.) and you need bigger economies of scale to reach great numbers.
-It is not as easy to show mid-term profitability in numbers, as is the case with FinTech startups.
+One area of challenge particular to London is around funding since the type of VC conversations has their differences.
+When moving into some of humanity’s big challenges (food, healthcare, etc.), you need bigger economies of scale to reach great numbers.
+It is not as easy to show mid-term profitability in numbers as is the case with FinTech startups.
 So the risk appetite seems to be smaller in Europe compared to the US.

 People side of growth

-When you get to a point of scale, and start thinking about the people dynamics of the organisation, you are already too late.
-The dilemma here is that focusing on the people matters (and culture) can feel like a luxury but it isn’t.
+When you get to the point of scale and start thinking about the people dynamics of the organisation, you are already too late.
+The dilemma here is that focusing on the people matters (and culture) can feel like a luxury, but it isn’t.